-- Neutering is not as a quick fix for all behavior problems.
+- Neutering is not a quick fix for all behavior problems.
 Although neutering your pet often reduces undesirable behaviors caused by a higher level of testosterone, there’s no guarantee that your dog’s behavior will change after he’s neutered.
 Although the surgery will reduce the amount of testosterone in your dog’s system, it won’t eliminate the hormone completely.
-Neutering will also not reduce behaviors that your pet has earned or that have become habitual.
+Neutering will also not reduce behaviors that your pet has learned or that have become habitual.
 The effects of neutering are largely dependent on your dog’s individual personality, physiology and history.

 When to Spay or Neuter Your Pet